CodeHarrington/Project-1/README.md

 ## Gallery

-* This is a feature page that shows the referees in action on the pitch and rewards theses active members also by protraying them.
+* This is a feature page that shows the referees in action on the pitch and rewards theses active members also by protraying them with interest.

 ## Contact